 Mashed Cauliflower is a great alternative to potatoes, especially if you want to reduce your carbohydrates.
-This recipe for mashed cauliflower is creamy and delicious.
-This dish is delicious served along side a low carb pork tenderloin or a juicy roasted chicken breast!
+This creamy dish is made with cauliflower, cream cheese and sour cream mashed together with herbs!

 How to Make Mashed Cauliflower